January 16, 2023

 Some of you might be wondering, didn’t she already do a post on types of editing?

 I did.
-It’s archived now, because I’ve learned a fair bit more about my craft since posting it, and how I work within it.
-So we’re taking a stab at the subject, 2.0-style.
+It’s archived now, first in 2023 because I’d learned a fair bit more about my craft since posting it and how I work within it.
+And now it’s being updated in 2025 since I’m editing novels now, too, and I figured I’d update the content to partially reflect that.

 Depending on the editor you ask, where said editor works, and how they edit, you might get slightly different answers around the types of editing.
-To make things simple, I’m going to look at the four types you’re likely to come across, as well as apply them to my own offerings.
+To make things simple, I’m going to look at the four types you’re likely to come across, but mostly focused on how I personally approach them.

 Shall we?